 As banks come to grips with the fact that their pool of money to lend has pretty much dried up, what loans they do approve will be extremely low-risk.
 That means, if you should default on a loan these days, there will be enough equity in the collateral attached to that loan that the bank won’t lose money when they sell off the assets.

 Financing your RV purchase at more than the actual value is probably a thing of the past.

 Just a few short years ago, if you owed more on a vehicle than it was worth you simply rolled that extra debt over into the new purchase.
+At this point, you’d need help with lowell.
 This practice is not likely to happen anymore.

 Today, the requirements to obtain financing have tightened up to assure the financial institutions that yes, indeed, you really can afford this purchase and the loan will be paid to term.

 Use this RV finance calculator to determine affordable payments and interest rates for your new RV.

 It’s likely that you will be required to come up with as much as 20% down payment for your RV purchase.
 This can be accomplished by either paying that amount in cash out of your pocket, or by the residual value of a trade-in that will be part of the sale.

 If you’re buying your first RV, obviously this eliminates a trade-in that could cover the down payment requirement.
 Don’t despair, there are still other ways to raise the needed funds.

 For example, you may already have assets with enough equity to cover this amount for you.
 That truck or boat sitting in the garage… as long as it’s paid off, then you can add it as collateral against the loan for the new RV.